AS-Helix: The Integration of Art and Science in the Age of Artificial Intelligence

 Category of Works

-New media art, industrial design, architecture and environmental design, visual design, weaving and costume design, ceramic design, and other correlated design; all kinds of artistic creations that embody combination of art and science are welcome as well.
+New media art, industrial design, architecture and environmental design, visual communication design, textile and fashion design, ceramic design, and other correlated design; all kinds of artistic creations that embody combination of art and science are welcome as well.

 Deadline for submission